-The work-up of PCBCLs should include a complete history, physical and skin examination.
+The work-up of PCBCL should include a complete history, physical and skin examination.
 Initial blood tests should include:

 If the full blood count shows lymphocytosis, peripheral blood flow cytometry may be needed.

 An adequate skin biopsy is also important for evaluation and staging.
-Either 4–6 mm punch, incisional or excisional biopsies should be obtained and should include the reticular dermis and subcutaneous fat.
-Superficial biopsy specimens may not differentiate PCBCLs from reactive or inflammatory processes.
+Either 4–6 mm punch, incisional, or excisional biopsies should be obtained and should include the reticular dermis and subcutaneous fat.
+Superficial biopsy specimens may not differentiate PCBCL from reactive or inflammatory processes.

 Assessment for extra-cutaneous involvement should be done, particularly in patients with palpable lymphadenopathy.

 Any lymph node identified on imaging > 1.5 cm in length or showing high PET activity should undergo a biopsy; an excisional biopsy is preferred where possible.

 Histologically, PCBCL shows a diffuse monotonous population of centroblasts and immunoblasts.
 Histochemistry tests are essential to classify the exact type of lymphoma.